nielsbasjes/ipxe-boot-rom/README.md

 =============

 This is a small set of scripts that simply download and build a bootrom of iPXE that can be used as an alternative bootrom in VirtualBox.
+This consists of two parts:
+- The ROM that really can do only one thing: Load the 'full' ipxe from a website.
+- The full iPXE that will load the real menu from a website.

 Why?
 ====